luhart/react-native-boring-avatars/README.md

 ## Caveat

 The marble variant is not suppported.
-This is because `react-native-svg` does not support the SVG `filter` attribute which the marble variant depends on. 🙁 Check [here](https://github.com/react-native-svg/react-native-svg/issues/150) for more details.
+This is because `react-native-svg` does not support the SVG `filter` attribute which the marble variant depends on. 🙁 Check [here](https://github.com/react-native-svg/react-native-svg/issues/150) for more details on react-native-svg on this issue.

 ## License